 - Randomized - the decision about whether a patient in the trial receives the new treatment or the control treatment (or placebo) is made randomly

-- Trial - the drug is on trial during an RCT; it will be approved for wider use only if the results of the testing program prove that there is a worthwhile level of efficacy, which must be balanced against an acceptable level of side-effects (safety).
+- Trial - the drug or treatment is on trial during an RCT; it will be approved for wider use only if the results of the testing program indicate that there is a worthwhile level of efficacy, which must be balanced against an acceptable level of adverse effects (safety).

 Why are clinical trials 'randomized'?

-Randomization is important because, if the decision about who receives the new treatment in a clinical trial is not decided by random, the patients and the scientists can influence the results.
+Randomization is important in a clinical trial in order to prevent the results from being skewed.
+If the decision about who receives the new treatment in a clinical trial is not decided by random, the patients and scientists can influence the results.

 The selection of patients into one arm of a clinical trial or the other (into the treatment arm or the control group) is left to the play of chance.

 When patients are randomly assigned to the treatment or control arm of a clinical trial, the results are free from a specific type of selection bias.